Synthetixio/synthetix/docs/content/contracts/index.md

 Many instances of the Synth token contract are deployed, one for each flavour of synth, including inverse synths.
 Since they run the same logic, synths are largely interchangeable, being distinguished only by their names and prices.

 Synths implement their own issuance and burning logic, but only the [Synthetix](#synthetix) and [fee pool](#fee-pool) contracts may invoke them.
-The Synthetix contract uses these functions for issuance and burning by stakers, while the fee pool uses them to convert synths collected as fees to XDRs when they are deposited into the fee pool address.
+The Synthetix contract uses these functions for issuance and burning by stakers, while the fee pool uses them to burn fees at the fee address and issue them to the claimers address.

 Purgeable Synths also retrieve prices from the [oracle](#oracle) at the time of their liquidation to check if the value of their circulating supply is low enough to liquidate.